How we rate a food business' hygiene

 Following an inspection by our Environmental Health Officers a food business will be given a food hygiene rating, ranging from 0 (urgent improvement is required) to 5 (very good).
 The rating reflects the standards of hygiene found at the time of inspection:

-Most food businesses will be covered by the scheme including:
+Most food businesses where customers can eat or buy food are covered by the scheme, including: